 Allen received an M.A. and Ph.
 D. in American Studies from Yale University (1996).
 She also holds a B.A. in American Civilization and Afro-American Studies (1988) from Brown University.

-Allen’s manuscript, Fallen Women and Forgotten Men: Gender, Sex, and U.S. Public Culture, 1932-1945, examines the interplay between widely-circulating gendered narratives and broader civic developments during the Great Depression and World War II.
-It is currently being considered for publication by Cornell University Press.
+Allen’s book, Forgotten Men and Fallen Women: The Cultural Politics of New Deal Narratives, examines the interplay between widely-circulating gendered narratives and broader civic developments during the Great Depression and World War II.
 She has also published articles on gender and Japanese-American internment and on the cultural politics of labor activism during the Gilded Age and World War II.

 Allen’s current project is a cultural history of gender, developmental disability, and institutional care in nineteenth- and early-twentieth-century Vermont.